nonk123/vga9x16/README.md

       - add your reverse-proxy network here...
 ```

 Navigate to `/` for an example background image usage.
 The `/png` route returns the sought-after ASCII-art blob.
+Pass `?transparent=true` for a transparent background instead of black.

 ## Under the hood